 Ledbury is served by a railway station, one of only three in the county of Herefordshire.
 It connects the town to Hereford, Malvern and Worcester locally, Bromsgrove and Birmingham regionally and Oxford, Reading and London nationally.
-The station is a huge asset to the town but is in a poor state of repair with a lack of disabled and pushchair access to the eastbound station platform.
-In addition, there is a lack of facilities at the station - no toilet, café, cycle boxes or lift.
-Parking is considered insufficient.
+The station is a huge asset to the town but is in a poor state of repair.